ScilifelabDataCentre/OrderPortal/README.md

 up different instances of the OrderPortal system, with different back-end database instances.

-A user account is defined within each OrderPortal instance.
-We decided against a design based on a single central user account database for all facilities.
-The email address of the user is used as the user account identifier.

 The design of an order form is fairly general; there is nothing that is hardcoded for specific domains of science.
 The content of the order forms consists of a different fields for different types of input